geoneutrinos/geoneutrinos.github.io/reactor.md

       shape-rendering: crispEdges;
     }
 </style>
-<h3>Warning: There are some known bugs in the code for this version of the reactors page.
-Please use the reactors page located at <a href="https://reactors.geoneutrinos.org/">https://reactors.geoneutrinos.org/</a></h3>
+<h3>Warning: There are known bugs in the code for this outdated version of the reactors page.
+We are unable to update this page due to build dependencies being no longer available.
+Please use the enhanced reactors page located at <a href="https://reactors.geoneutrinos.org/">https://reactors.geoneutrinos.org/</a></h3>
 <div class="col-md-7">
   <div id="map_container">
   </div>